- Level 1 - No technical knowledge required

 Guidance for individuals, charities and small businesses to improve their cyber resilience and report cyber crime.

-Common frauds that students are experiencing today can range from the more recognisable face-to-face fraud to those carried out by someone anonymously online.
-This guide will equip you with information and advice to increase your awareness, prepare you to identify […]
+Read more Data Breach Guidance in modal dialogPolice Scotland shares advice for students on how to stay safe online.
+Common frauds that students are experiencing today can range from the more recognisable face-to-face to those carried out by someone anonymously online.
+This guide will equip you with […]

-Read more Remote Access Fraud in modal dialogThis free government service for UK organisations performs a range of simple online checks to identify common vulnerabilities in your public-facing IT.
+Read more How to get cyber essentials certified IASME in modal dialogThis free government service for UK organisations performs a range of simple online checks to identify common vulnerabilities in your public-facing IT.
 All checks are remote, without the need to install software and uses the same kind of publicly available […]

 Read more Check Your Cyber Security in modal dialog